gpapad14/weather_forecast_app/README.md

 # Weather forecast app using Python, Flask, Flask-SocketIO
-A weather forecast microservice with data from an API.
+This microservice allows the user to get the weather forecast of a city using data from an API.

-## Properly use this code
+### Proper use of this code
 This code was developed in Python 3.9.13.

 1. Clone the directory in your local unit.